fubiknees/Admin-Dashboard/README.md

 ## Takeaways

-* More fluidity creation via CSS/HTML
+* More fluid creation via CSS/HTML

 <br>

 ## Improvements

-* I left out the lower right icons on each card due to oversight.
-I debated fixing it but I believe my time is better served moving to the next module - JS data structures and algorithms.
+* I omitted the lower right icons on each card due to oversight.
+I debated fixing it but my time is better served moving to the next module - JS data structures and algorithms.